Who Is Taking This Course? (required)

 Because of the nature of arc flash events, regulations for both electrical safety and fire safety apply.
-Since the 1970's, the Occupational Safety and Health Administration (OSHA) has incorporated standards from the National Fire Protection Association's (NFPA) codes to frame electrical safety regulations.
-While all of these codes are not strictly OSHA regulations, following NFPA codes ensures OSHA compliance, and some regulations apply language from NFPA codes directly.
 The following list gives a brief summary of the applicable regulations and their concerned areas.

 Who must take this course?